How to Recognize Unhealthy Patterns in Your Relationship

 Defensiveness

-Defensiveness towards your partner can signal that their concerns don’t matter to you.
+Defensiveness towards your partner in romantic relationships can signal that their concerns don’t matter to you.
 It can come across as self-centered.

 When your partner brings up a concern, it’s best to give them time to say what’s on their mind and consider it seriously.
-This shows that you respect their opinions.
+This shows that you respect their opinions and makes all the difference in honest communication.

 Stonewalling

-Giving your partner the silent treatment is not the way to handle a conflict.
+Giving your partner the silent treatment is not the way to handle relationship issues.
 There is a difference between telling your partner that you need a little time to yourself to cool off and think and stonewalling them.
-This is normal and healthy for both partners.
+This is normal and healthy for both partners to handle their negative feelings alone.

-But when one partner gives the other the silent treatment, they shut down the potential for communication, compromise, and problem-solving.
+However, when one partner gives the other the silent treatment, they shut down the potential for communication, mutual respect, compromise, and problem-solving.

 Sometimes, stonewalling can involve not speaking for days on end.
-This sends the message that one partner is not interested in repairing the relationship.
+This sends the message that one person is not interested in repairing the relationship.
 Stonewalling damages the connection between a couple.

-Are you and your partner struggling with any of these unhealthy patterns?
+Are you and your partner struggling with any of these unhealthy patterns or other relationship challenges?
 Couples therapy can help you repair your relationship.
 Reach out to us today to discuss your options for scheduling your first session.

 Previous